MaryamTabasinezhad/ChIP-seq-data-analysis/README.md

 12) Differential peak binding analysis

-#Before running any of the scripts, make sure the programs are properly installed and paths are set in your environment
-#move to appropriate folder before running scripts
+Before running any of the scripts, make sure the programs are properly installed and paths are set in your environment move to appropriate folder before running scripts

 #--------------------------------------------------------------------------------

-1) QC fastq files
+## 1) QC fastq files

-FASTQC used for quality metrics

-Run in folder with all fastq.gz files
+FASTQC used for quality metrics, Run in folder with all fastq.gz files.

 	 for file in "*fastq.gz"
 	 do
 	   echo $file
 	   fastqc $file
 	done

 #--------------------------------------------------------------------------------

-2) Trim fastq files, you can do with SKEWER package or trimmomatics package
+##  2) Trim fastq files

+you can do with "SKEWER package" or "trimmomatic package"

-A. SKEWER used for trimming
+##  A. SKEWER used for trimming

-Run in folder with fastq files

-double check adapter sequences, single vs paired end sequencing, length of reads, and cores available
+run in folder with fastq files, double check adapter sequences, single vs paired end sequencing, length of reads, and cores available:

-skewer-0.2.2-linux-x86_64 -x AGATCGGAAGAGCACACGTCTGAACTCCAGTCA -y AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGT -m pe -q 3 -l 100 -o output_folder -t 8 R1.fastq.gz R2.fastq.gz
+	 skewer-0.2.2-linux-x86_64 -x AGATCGGAAGAGCACACGTCTGAACTCCAGTCA -y AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGT -m pe -q 3 -l 100 -o output_folder -t R1.fastq.gz
+	 R2.fastq.gz

-B.
+B. trimmomatic

+	 module load StdEnv/2020 trimmomatic/0.39 java -jar $EBROOTTRIMMOMATIC/trimmomatic-0.39.jar PE Patient43_week_5_S6_R1_001.fastq.gz ILLUMINACLIP:TruSeq3-PE.fa:2:30:10:2:keepBothReads LEADING:3 TRAILING:3 MINLEN:36

+_for timming more than one file, you can use the autotrim.sh file_

 #--------------------------------------------------------------------------------